blue0513/second-sight/README.md

-# WIP: Second Sight
+# Second Sight

-Quickly view file-contents without visiting the file, as if you had __second-sight__.
+Quickly view file-contents without visiting the file, as if you had _second-sight_.

 ## What's This

-You can view file-contents without opening or visiting the file.
+You can view file-contents without visiting the file.

 This package will reduce the number of times you open a buffer.
 For example, after you call `find-file`, you can see the file-content without jumping to the file.